-By Michael Caron, President, Northbound Learning
+By Michael Caron, President, Northbound Sales Training

-I’m not going to tell you in this article that you should be setting goals.
 If you’re a reader of sales-enhancing literature, you’ve surely read lots on the power of goal setting.
 If you consistently set written, realistic goals with all the other necessary components for goal success, then read no further.
 If, however, you are one of the 95% of the population who doesn’t, continue reading.

 A powerful question then becomes, “If goal setting is so great, why do only 1 in 20 of us do it?”
 I don’t know what the statistics say for the number of us who exercise, but I suspect they are similar.
 Both are activities that undoubtedly produce immense benefits yet seem to elude the average person.
 There are 4 main reasons why we don’t.